codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 * Scripts/import_localizations.sh
 * Scripts/export_localizations.sh

+About the naming:

+* The "import" in the original script name refered to importing xliff files from lokalise to provide updated localization strings for LoopWorkspace and associated submodules
+    * This script was used to bring in new translations into the LoopWorkspace submodules and autocreate PR
+* The "export" in the original script name refered to exporting localization from LoopWorkspace and associated submodules into xliff files and uploading them to the lokalise site
+    * This script was used to upload the strings in any of the workspace submodules

 New scripts were created in 2025 to provide smaller steps and to allow review before the modifications are committed and PR are opened.

 These new scripts have "manual" in the script name.

-* The "import" in the original script name refered to importing xliff files from lokalise to provide updated localization for LoopWorkspace and associated submodules
-    * This script was used to bring in new translations into the LoopWorkspace submodules
-* The "export" in the original script name refered to exporting localization from LoopWorkspace and associated submodules into xliff files and uploading them to the localise site
-    * This script was used to upload modifications to the strings in any of the workspace submodules

-In addition to breaking the original import and export scripts into components:
-* Scripts/define_common.sh is used by other scripts to provide a single source for the list of:
-    * filename with message indicating download time from lokalise for commit messages and PR titles
-    *  used by some of the scripts for output and input
-    * LANGUAGES (list of all languages to be included)
-    * projects (all the submodules for LoopWorkspace with owners and branches)

 ### Overview: From lokalise to LoopWorkspace